jkingsec/potluck/INSTALL.md

   - `python3 -m venv potluck-env`
   - `source /opt/potluck/potluck-env/bin/activate`
 8. Install Python dependencies with `pip3 install -r /opt/potluck/requirements.txt`
-  - if you need to install pip3, use `sudo apt-get install python3-pip`
+  - If you need to install pip3, use `sudo apt-get install python3-pip`
 9. Install system-wide requirements (tested on Ubuntu 23.04 and 22.04)
   - `sudo apt-get install gcc g++-multilib libboost-all-dev upx-ucl && sudo apt-get update`
 10. If the server instance is going to be exposed on a public network (highly not recommended), then it should be configured with a WSGI and proxy server.
 For more detailed instructions, please consult the [Gunicorn documentation](https://docs.gunicorn.org/en/stable/deploy.html).
 Otherwise, a simple test can be done by simply launching the runfile `run`